jamcalli/Pulsarr/docs/docs/notifications/discord.md

 1. Verify the bot token is correct
 2. Ensure the Message Content Intent is enabled
 3. Check that the bot has the necessary permissions in your server
-4. Confirm the Guild ID is correct
-5. Look at the Pulsarr logs for any discord-related errors
+4. Look at the Pulsarr logs for any discord-related errors

 ### Users Not Receiving Notifications